CaptainHippie/FC-bayern-website/README.md

 # Football Club website
  A website I'm making for football club management, data and theme adjusted to my personal favourite club: FC Bayern

  This is still a work in progress, especially when it comes to feeding data.
-Website construction is about 70% completed Bootstrap website template I've downloaded and tweaked to my preference, so I didn't do much work on the frontend.
+Website construction is about 70% completed.
+ Bootstrap website template I've downloaded and tweaked to my preference, so I didn't do much work on the frontend.
  But backend is written from scratch entirely by myself, there's stil some work left to do and a some refactoring.
  The complete package should be ready before the end of the year